Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

             name: mailgun_integration/send_mail
             path: /v1.1/instances/patient-resonance-4283/endpoints/sockets/mailgun_integration/send_mail/

-4. Before you run an endpoints - be sure that you have a Mailgun `api_key` in your instance Global Config.
+4. Before you run an endpoint - be sure that you have Mailgun `api_key` inside your Instance Global Config.
 See the `send_mail.py` description for more details.
 My config looks like this:

         {"mailgun_api_key": "key-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"}

+ Of course you need to replace `key-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` with your Mailgun API Key.

-5. Run the endpoint defined in Custom Socket:
+5. Run the endpoint defined in your Custom Socket:

-    First run the stats endpoint - as it is easier, because it is simple GET and no arguments are required.
+    First, run the stats endpoint - it's easier, as it is a simple GET request without any arguments required.

         syncano sockets run mailgun_integration/get_stats